DevExpress/devextreme-documentation/concepts/05 Widgets/Accordion/05 Customize Item Appearance.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Accordion/Overview/"
 }

-You can also customize individual item.
+You can also customize individual items.
 In Angular, Vue, and React, declare them using the [dxItem](/api-reference/10%20UI%20Widgets/Markup%20Components/dxItem '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxItem/') component.
-When using jQuery, you can declare the item as scripts and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Widgets/dxAccordion/Configuration/items/#template') option or assign a customization function straight to this option.
+When using jQuery, you can declare the items as scripts and reference them in the [template](/api-reference/_hidden/CollectionWidgetItem/template.md '/Documentation/ApiReference/UI_Widgets/dxAccordion/Configuration/items/#template') option or assign a customization function straight to this option.

 ---